 Every National Health Service Corps scholar who has completed their training and is practicing at a National Health Service Corps-approved site must submit In-Service Verification documentation for each six months of service.
-The In-Service Verification is available through the Bureau of Health Workforce Customer Service Portal and must be completed and electronically signed by the scholar and verified by the site point of contact.
-The In-Service Verification will also record the time spent away from the site (e.g., the total number of days during the six-month period that the scholar fell below the minimum service requirement).
+The In-Service Verification is available through the My BHW Account and must be completed and electronically signed by the scholar and verified by the site point of contact.
+The In-Service Verification will also record the time spent away from the site (for example, the total number of days during the six-month period that the scholar fell below the minimum service requirement).